mau-jac/1T6-F20/wk9/images_resolution.md

    <br>

-In the animation below an image is first resized by changing the width and the height by the same amount (same aspect ratio).
+An image can be resized while respecting the aspect ratio by changing the width and the height by the same amount.

-The image is then distorted by changing the width and the height by different amounts.
+If the width and the height are changed by different amounts, the image is distorted.

 ![aspect_ratio_deforming](assets/aspect_ratio_deforming.gif ':size=600')